ttyridal/masterpassword-firefox/README.md

 If you have several accounts at a domain, it is suggested to prefix the site name with something like "username@" (ie myself@google.com).
 The site name in masterpassword will change to a dropdown if you have multiple variants.

-# KWallet / GNOME Keyring security
+# KWallet, GNOME Keyring security
 `version >= 2.0pre1`

 The plugin can store your master key in your OS' key store (ie GNOME Keyring or KWallet, Linux only!).
 This feature is turned off by default and must be enabled in the addon preferences menu.
 Before you do, please consider the following: